xizon/funda-ui/packages/Date/README.md

 ## Popup closes automatically after a minute of tapping

-Lets you callback the handle exposed as a ref.
+Lets you callback the handle exposed as attribute `popupRef`.

 ```js